Skip to Content

 Burn injuries can occur in a variety of situations and as a result of many different causes.
 Some of the most common causes of burn injuries include:

-How Can a Burn Injury Lawyer Help Me?
+How Can a Burn Injury Attorney in Roanoke Help Me?

 After a burn injury, you may be entitled to compensation for your medical expenses, lost wages, pain and suffering, and other damages.
 However, the insurance company may try to offer you a lowball settlement that does not even come close to covering your losses.
 In some cases, the insurance company may even deny your claim altogether.